FREE EXPEDITED SHIPPING

 Credit: Envato Elements/ MPPLLC45

-Now that you know the different uses of a rolling pin, here are the different types so that you can choose one that suits you best:
+Now that you know the different uses of a rolling pin, here are the different types:

 1) Handled Rolling Pins

 This is probably the most familiar rolling pin that most people recognize.
-This kind of rolling pin has two handles and is often referred to as a standard rolling pin, American, or bakers' rolling pin.
-Modern variations include ball bearings that allow the middle of the roller to move separately from the grips for a smoother, more fluid motion.
+It has two handles and is often called an American, or bakers', and standard rolling pin.
+Some newer versions have ball bearings that let the middle part roll independently from the handles, making it smoother and easier to use.

 2) French Rolling Pins

-Straight or dowel rolling pins are very similar to tapered pins.
-The only difference is that straight french-style rolling pins are typically thicker and heavier than tapered pins.
+Straight or dowel rolling pins are quite similar.
+The only difference is that straight French-style rolling pins are generally thicker and heavier than tapered ones.

 3) Textured Rolling Pins

-As mentioned above, a textured rolling pin is a rolling pin with raised decorations.
-Instead of flattening the dough, textured rolling pins are typically used for aesthetic purposes.
-These rolling pins feature designs like swirls, hearts, or stars that are transferred to the material they are used on.
+As mentioned earlier, a textured rolling pin has raised decorations on its surface.
+Instead of flattening the dough, these rolling pins are mainly used for decoration.
+They have designs like swirls, hearts, or stars that leave impressions on the material they're rolled onto.

 4) Precision Rolling Pins